danielgomez3/nix-config/README.md

 # Use

-Via this repository, one has the abilities to accomplish the following:
+Via this repository, one may to accomplish the following:
 - A fully automated, declarative, and remote install of a Linux machine.
-- Pulling from a separate and private git repository of encrypted secrets <https://github.com/danielgomez3/public_nix-secrets> (using `age` for encryption, and edited on host environment with `sops`).
+- Pulling from a separate and private git repository of encrypted secrets (e.g <https://github.com/ficticioususer/my-nix-secrets>) (using `age` for encryption, and edited on host environment with `sops`).
 This private repository would store the user passwords, hostnames, even online credentials that would be ready on a new undeployed Linux system.
 - Deployment on computer hardware via a network connection.
 Instant SSH access to each deployed machine using any of the following tools:
   - Deploying via PXE boot using `netboot.xyz`.
   - Deploying instantly on a cloud platform resource (like GCP, Azure, etc.) using `terrraform`.
 - Doing so in parallel using a deployment module called `colmena`.
-- Optional passwordless login (only login via a `Yubikey`.
-I use a Yubikey for all my Linux Systems).
+- Optional passwordless login via Yuibikey.

 # Structure